shivanikharva/shivanikharva.github.io/experience.md

 - Spearheaded question generation for 5 client interviews regarding data lineage
 - Drafted project plan for 2 phases of client project spanning 13 weeks

+**University of California, Santa Barbara**
+*Undergraduate Learning Assistant*
+September 2022 - June 2023
+- Provided small group support and tutoring to students for 10 hours per week, clarifying concepts and addressing questions related to Probability and Statistics series
+- Developed and implemented supplemental exam study material to reinforce 9 course topics

+*Undergraduate Research Assistant*
+November 2022 - June 2023
+- Worked in close group of 4 people (2 undergraduates, 1 PhD candidate, 1 professor) to study statistical machine learning models and their applications
+- Provided key insights into RobustGaSP model progression in terms of predicting the eruptive capabilities of volcanoes
+- Utilized R to examine apparent missing data and brainstormed possible sources and solutions in terms of sampling and overall calculations of model assumptions and parameters

 **Data Science UCSB**
 *Chair of Directors*
 June 2022 - June 2023